jaxxstorm/connecti/README.md

 ## Configuration

-`connectme` has a configuration file that you can specify when you run the program using the `--config` flag or you can store it in the default location `${HOME}/.connectme.yaml`.
+`connecti` has a configuration file that you can specify when you run the program using the `--config` flag or you can store it in the default location `${HOME}/.connecti.yaml`.

 The configuration file allows you to store common configurations so you don't have to specify them as command line flags: